 The CIO is responsible for allocating sufficient resources to allow TRAK to realistically achieve its security objectives.
 This includes people, time, equipment, software, education and access to external sources of information and knowledge.

-Any breaches, or suspected breaches of the Data Protection Act will be reported to the Information Commissioner whether caused by members of TRAK or other external organisations.
+Any breaches, or suspected breaches of the GDPR will be reported to the Information Commissioner whether caused by members of TRAK or other external organisations.
 Any remedies suggested by the Commissioner should be implemented immediately (if not already actioned).

 Using risk analysis techniques, we will identify our security risks and their relative priorities, responding to them promptly and confidently, implementing safeguards that are appropriate, effective, culturally acceptable and practical.